 The only online courses offered by the Institute of Human Nutrition are continuing medical education courses for physicians.
 (View under the CME menu tab.)
 Classes for our MS in Human Nutrition degree are all in-person, with the exception of our current state of remote coursework for the Fall 2020/Spring 2021 cycle due to the COVID-19 outbreak.

 Please visit our Application Information page for a list of our application requirements.

-Our application is open December 1st - July 15th every year for matriculation into the following fall class. (i.e December 1, 2019 - July 15th, 2020 for matriculation as a student for Fall 2021).
+Our application is open December 1st - July 15th every year for matriculation into the following fall class. (i.e December 1, 2020 - July 15th, 2021 for matriculation as a student for Fall 2021).
 However, if our class looks like it will fill early, we may close our application early.
 Our main MS Program webpage will list updated application deadlines.

 Students are accepted on a rolling basis.
 Due to our small class size (80 students) we recommend applicants apply before the application deadline.

 Can I submit my online application without materials such as test scores and letters of recommendation?